SuperZooper3/reci/README.md

 # Reci

-# Steps to test:

-1. Clone this repo.

-## Setting up the DB
-2. In the terminal, navigate to the reci directory and run `docker compose up -d`.
+It's time to cook!

+## Requirements

+- Installed npm
+- Installed docker, and docker must be running

-## Running Reci
+## Setup

-3. Navigate to the \backend directory.
-Run `npm install`.
-4. Run `npm run dev` to start the backend.
-5. Navigate to the \frontend directory.
-Run `npm install`.
+From the root of the repo:

+- `npm install`
-6. Run `npm run dev` to start the frontend.
+- `npm run dev` will start the docker container for the database, npm install in FE and BE, and startup the dev apps!
-7. Go to http://localhost:5173/ in your browser.

 ## Troubleshooting